FelixDux/impact-oscillator/README.md

 directing the output where appropriate to charts calls
 - **Console interface**: runs in a terminal and accepts user commands, which it interprets into core and charts commands via the core wrapper
-- **REST server** a REST API which accepts requests, which it interprets into core and charts commands via the core wrapper
 - **Command line interface**: CLI which launches the application in one of two modes:
     - a one-shot mode which accepts JSON from the standard input, interprets it into core and charts commands via the core wrapper, returns any text output (e.g. JSON) to the standard output and exits.
     - a mode which launches the console interface

-### Web Client (not yet implemented)
+### Web UI (Subdirectory `./apps/imposc_ui/`)
-A web application which sends requests to the REST server.
-It provides forms for constructing requests (using the core wrapper) and renders the responses.
+A simple Phoenix web application which provides forms for generating different kinds charts provided by the main application.

+### REST server (Subdirectory `./apps/imposc_rapi/`)
+A lightweight REST API which accepts requests, which it interprets into core and charts commands via the core wrapper.
+This was implemented before the web UI, when I was considering implementing the latter as an entirely separate client application using a different technology.